-The Decision-Maker explains the procedures and introduces the Parties.
 The Decision-Maker has absolute discretion with respect to administering the hearing, and may change the order of the hearing.
-A typical hearing may include brief opening statements by the Complainant and/or the Respondent; direct and/or cross-examination of the Investigator(s), the Parties, and any witnesses by the Parties' Advisors; and brief closing statements by the Complainant and/or Respondent.
+A typical hearing may include brief opening statements by the Complainant and/or the Respondent; Investigator(s) summary of the Final Investigation Report; direct and/or cross-examination of the Investigator(s), the Parties, and any witnesses by the Decision-Maker; cross-examination of the Parties, the Investigator(s), and any witnesses by the Parties' Advisors; and brief closing statements by the Complainant and/or Respondent.